platonic-io/detsys-testkit/demo/slides.md

 * Demo;

 * More detailed explaination of how the test library works, in particular:
-  - Lineage-driven fault injection;
+  - Elle checker;
-  - Elle checker.
+  - Lineage-driven fault injection.

 * Next steps and future work;